Classification Description

 This is a continuous recruitment and may close at any time.
 First review of applications will be on March 2.
 Prompt application submission before March 2 is encouraged.

-The Recreation Coordinator III Position
+The Recreation Coordinator III Position:

 The Recreation Coordinator III will plan, implement and administer youth and adult recreation and community service programs and activities; assign and oversee staff providing safe and well-managed recreation and community service programs including youth and adult sports, leisure classes, special events, youth camps, and other related City programs; assist with the management of the City's recreation facilities, and will provide assistance with marketing and promotion of these and other programs.
 This position is not overtime exempt.
 The City has the discretion to make occasional adjustments of the work week, work day, or hours for this position to serve the interest of the City's operation and mission.